sbjorkholt/ISSSV1337_2022/Week 1/Day2.md

 library(stringr)
 ```

-Once this is in order, we can start using function from the package `stringr`.
+Once this is in order, we can start using functions from the package `stringr`.
 A full overview of all the functions in a package is available on the internet through a document that all package-makers have to make for their package.
 In the case of `stringr`, a quick internet search leads us to [this document](https://cran.r-project.org/web/packages/stringr/stringr.pdf).

 Let's try some of the functions!